Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 3. **Image Scanning:** Images used in the target production environment MUST be automatically scanned for security issues.

-4. **Configuration Security Scanning:** Security-relevant configurations MUST be automatically scanned for security issues.
+4. **Configuration Security Scanning:** Security-relevant configurations (including IaC) MUST be automatically scanned for security issues.

 5. *Secret Scanning:* Source code or configuration MUST be automatically scanned for disclosed secrets.